-By linking both the parties to a single network, the on-demand handyman model has reconciled the void between consumers needing home services and home service providers.
-There are a range of home facilities that are only available with a single tap on the smartphone, such as cleaning services, home care services, installation services, pest control services, or repair services.
+By linking both parties to a single network, the on-demand handyman business model has reconciled the void between consumers needing home services and home service providers.
+There is a range of home facilities that are only available with a single tap on the smartphone, such as cleaning services, home care services, installation services, pest control services, or repair services.

-The customer or the seeker only needs to install the app, search for the services he is looking for, and then send a request for the home services needed to the service provider.
+The customer or the seeker only needs to install the app Like AirTasker , search for the services he is looking for, and then send a request for the home services needed to the service provider.
 On the app, the service provider receives the order for service and will include the quote for the same.
 For displaying and handling everything from the site panel, the admin has access to all the databases.

-The handyman applications come under the on-demand home service app segment, which is projected to rise by 18.91% and hit USD 1,133.40 billion by 2026.
+The handyman applications come under the on-demand home service app segment, which is projected to rise by 18.91% and hit USD 1,133.40 billion by 2026, according to reports.

 Airtasker — Introduction

-Tasks for complex tasks involving specialised skills such as graphic design, illustration, and website creation may be as basic as home maintenance, garden work, furniture installation, home removal projects, and handyman jobs.
+Tasks for complex tasks involving specialized skills such as graphic design, illustration, and website creation may be as basic as home maintenance, garden work, furniture installation, home removal projects, and handyman jobs.

 Key Takeaways About Airtasker

 - Airtasker is successful in developing its own workforce and a community of several passionate individuals who will achieve their goal of establishing a strong local network of local service markets.

 - In 2011, the thinking process revolved around Jonathan Lui and Tim Fung as Tim found it very difficult to change her things, carry furniture, and much more to this creative ‘Airtasker’ application solution.

 - They were able to forecast the potential of small local markets across Australia and other persons in the general population who were searching for more money and for employment around them.